-Having expected index of coincidence, you can quickly estimate ciphered text, if you suspect that it was produced by one of the "classical" ciphers.
+Having expected index of coincidence, you can quickly estimate ciphered text if you suspect that it was produced by one of the "classical" ciphers.
 If the index of coincidence is high and close to the expected IC for the language, then the text probably was encrypted using transposition cipher or simple (monoalphabetic) substitution cipher.
-Otherwise, if the index of coincidence is low and close to the expected IC for random text, then the text probably was encrypted using polyalphabetic cipher.
+Otherwise, if the index of coincidence is low and close to the expected IC for random text, then the text probably was encrypted using a polyalphabetic cipher.

 According to Wikipedia,